berthelemy/consulting.berthelemy.net/collections/_expertise/advocacy.md

 ---
 ## Summary

-Kerizac Consulting helps **vendors** communicate the benefits of new learning technologies, and helps their **buyers** understand the implications of those technologies, in their own language.
+Mark Berthelemy Consulting helps **vendors** communicate the benefits of new learning technologies, and helps their **buyers** understand the implications of those technologies, in their own language.

 We work across various media, including: